 - Bring mixture to a boil, lower heat to a gentle simmer and reduce until thick enough to coat the back of a spoon, 10 to 12 minutes.

 - Remove from heat, and whisk in mustard.

 - Place ham in a shallow roasting pan and coat with about half of the glaze.

-- Bake for 15 minutes per pound basting occasionally.
+- Bake for 15 minutes per pound basting occasionally with remaining glaze.

 - While ham is roasting, whisk together Dijon mustard and maple syrup.